 Aston Villa is one of the biggest clubs in England.
 They have a very rich and successful history.
 Many great players have played for the club over the years.
-In this article, we will have a look at the greatest Aston Villa XI of all time.
+In this article, let us have a look at the greatest Aston Villa XI of all time.

 Players who have played at least two seasons were considered eligible for selection.
 Here’s the greatest Aston Villa XI of all time.

 RB – Stan Lynn